joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_theological_virtues/of_the_vices_opposed_to_knowledge_and_understanding/prologue.md

 (1) Whether blindness of mind is a sin?
 (2) Whether dulness of sense is a sin distinct from blindness of mind?
 (3) Whether these vices arise from sins of the flesh?

-* Whether Blindness Of Mind Is A Sin?
-* Whether Dulness Of Sense Is A Sin Distinct From Blindness Of Mind?
-* Whether Blindness Of Mind And Dulness Of Sense Arise From Sins Of The Flesh?